-Can a Real Estate Agent Be Sued For Professional Negligence?
+Can a Real Estate Agent Be Sued For An Error or Omission?

-A Real Estate Agent May Be Liable For Harm That Results From Unreasonable Errors or Omissions By the Real Estate Agent Which Occur Within the Course of Providing Advice and Guidance to a Client.
+A Real Estate Agent May Be Liable For Harm That Results of the Failure of the Real Estate Agent to Provide the Advice and Guidance That a Reasonably Acting Real Estate Agent Would Provide to a Client.

 Understanding When Real Estate Agents May Be Sued For Professional Negligence Including Special Evidence Needs